 Welcome to our pages for driving while using a mobile phone in Uppingham.
 We specialise in motoring offences and can assist you at the Police Station or at Court 24/7 and at short notice.

-Our dedicated Crime Team is made up of solicitors, administrative staff and a fully qualified Barrister who can represent you at the Police Station, Magistrates Court, Crown Court or Appeal Court depending on your requirements in the Uppingham area.
+Our dedicated Crime Team can ensure you have representation at the Police Station, Magistrates Court, Crown Court or Appeal Court depending on your requirements in the Uppingham area.

 Please contact us for a free no obligation chat about your motoring offence on 0800 3 10 11 12 or use our online enquiry form.

 Road safety statistics state that a person driving whilst using a mobile phone is four times more likely to have an accident.
 If you have been accused of using a mobile phone whilst driving, our specialist team of legal experts can help provide clear, easy-to-understand legal advice at low sensible fees.
 For more information, give us a call on 0800 3 10 11 12 to receive a quote.